Qiucha/IPcam-Cat-Detection/README.md

 cd ntfy-docker
 docker compose up -d
 ```
 Login to your tailscale account via the link provided in ts-ntfy docker log interface.
+Or add your ts-authkey in the `docker-compose.yml` file by uncommenting the `TS_AUTHKEY=...` line and add your ts-auth key to it in the [`docker-compose.yaml`](ntfy-docker/docker-compose.yaml) file.

 #### 3.2.
 Make some necessary file in `ntfy` docker container
 Head to execute tab of `ntfy` docker container in docker desktop.

 ```shell
 mkdir /var/cache/ntfy/attachments;
 touch /etc/ntfy/server.yml;